 Serbia country brief

-Serbia is a country of 7.4 million (2011 est.) occupying 77,474 km² in the Western Balkans.
-It is bordered in the north by Hungary, to the east by Romania and Bulgaria, to the south by the former Yugoslav Republic of Macedonia and Kosovo, to the south-west by Montenegro, and to the west by Bosnia and Herzegovina and Croatia.
+Serbia is a country of 7.4 million (2011 est.) occupying 77,474 km2 in the Western Balkans.
+It is bordered by Hungary, Romania, Bulgaria, the former Yugoslav Republic of Macedonia, Kosovo, Montenegro Bosnia and Herzegovina, and Croatia.
 The capital of Serbia is Belgrade.

 The relationship between Australia and the Republic of Serbia has its basis in strong community links.
-In the 2011 Australian Census, 69,540 people identified themselves as having Serbian ancestry and 20,266 listed Serbia as their place of birth (the significant fall in numbers from 2006 appears to be the result of respondents who self-identified their ancestry as 'Yugoslav' being categorised by the ABS as 'Serbian' in the 2006 Census, but as 'South Eastern European' in the 2011 Census).
+In the 2011 Australian Census, 69,540 people identified themselves as having Serbian ancestry and 20,266 listed Serbia as their place of birth.
 Australia has maintained an embassy in Belgrade since 1967 and Serbia has an embassy in Canberra.

 The National Assembly of the Republic of Serbia is a 250-seat unicameral legislative body.
 Deputies are elected for four-year terms under a 'party list' system.
 The President of Serbia, currently Mr Tomislav Nikolić, is directly elected for a five-year term, and nominates the prime minister in consultation with the National Assembly.
 The President's role is largely ceremonial.

 Serbia's most recent parliamentary and presidential elections were held concurrently on 6 May 2012.
-Presidential elections went to a second round of voting on May 20, with Tomislav Nikolić (49.76 per cent) of the Serbian Progressive Party eventually winning out over incumbent Boris Tadić (47.15 per cent) from the Democratic Party.
+Presidential elections went to a second round of voting, with Mr Tomislav Nikolić (49.76 per cent) of the Serbian Progressive Party eventually winning out over incumbent Mr Boris Tadić (47.15 per cent) from the Democratic Party.